Universal Filmed Entertainment Group: Comcast

 GE sold 51% of the company to cable provider Comcast in 2011, including Universal Studios.
 Comcast merged the former GE subsidiary with its own cable-television programming assets, creating the current NBCUniversal.
 Following Federal Communications Commission (FCC) approval, the Comcast-GE deal was closed on January 29, 2011.
 In March 2013, Comcast bought the remaining 49% of NBCUniversal for $16.7 billion.

 In September 2013, Universal Studios was renamed Universal Filmed Entertainment Group to oversee the film group's worldwide activities, including the global theatrical and home entertainment businesses.
 Jeff Shell became the chairman of the new Universal Studios, while the company's former chairman, Ron Meyer, was named as the vice chairman of NBCUniversal.
 In January 2019, it was announced that Donna Langley would also take over as head of the Universal Filmed Entertainment Group.

-In September 2022, Universal Filmed Entertainment Group announced that its parent NBCUniversal had moved the former's consumer products division Universal Brand Development to fellow NBCUniversal theme park & resorts division Universal Parks & Resorts and had it merged with the latter's merchandise unit Universal Parks & Resorts Merchandise Group to form a single unified global consumer products business & focused on theme park experiences division for NBCUniversal's franchises renamed the former to Universal Products & Experiences, with Universal Brand Development president Vince Klaseus had lead the rebranded division.
+In September 2022, Universal Filmed Entertainment Group announced that its parent NBCUniversal had moved the former's consumer products division Universal Brand Development to fellow NBCUniversal theme park & resorts division Universal Parks & Resorts and had it merged with the latter's merchandise unit Universal Parks & Resorts Merchandise Group to form a single unified global consumer products business & focused on theme park experiences division for NBCUniversal's franchises renamed the former to Universal Products & Experiences, with Universal Brand Development president Vince Klaseus had led the rebranded division.